CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

-# Lab 2: Understand function calling in Open AI GPT
+# Lab 2: Dynamic Dialogue Management with OpenAI's Chat API: Leveraging Function Calls for Interactive Conversations

 Over the last couple of years, language models like GPT-3 and GPT-4 have demonstrated their immense power and versatility.
 These models have been successfully applied in various scenarios, showcasing their capabilities.
 While these models are already valuable on their own, the Azure OpenAI Service now offers an exciting new feature called function calling.
 With function calling, the latest versions of GPT-3 and GPT-4 can generate structured JSON outputs based on functions specified in the request.
 This allows developers to integrate the models with other systems and tools, enabling even more possibilities.
 However, it's important to note that while the models can generate the function calls, the execution of these calls remains under your control, ensuring that you maintain full control over the process.
 In this overview, we will explore how function calling works, provide examples of its use cases, and guide you through the steps to leverage this powerful feature in Azure OpenAI Service.